iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Doesn't work on android 9 now works on 5 and 6, Update ,now works perfectly.
 Only thing is I wish it did it in landscape mode,not automatically switch to portrait<br> :date: __2021-03-03 00:41:04__

-> Supported for 2 years, but as my phone dies, Can't seem to stop it from running without uninstalling.<br> :date: __2021-03-01 11:27:13__

-> It's a nice idea but has a few things that bug me.
-It doesn't always connect to the server, sometimes if I reboot my phone it fixes the issue but I can't usually be bothered.
-It doesn't just auto run when I connect power so I often forget to start it.
-I hope you get to see the papers that are produced from the data you have crunched.<br> :date: __2021-02-21 13:01:58__

-> I want to give this 5 stars because the idea is great.
-Only knocked down to 4 because it doesn't always work, starting automatically at 80% charge.
-Maybe this is a problem with the APIs available, but it would be good it they could find a way around it.
-I'd be happy if it always started when charging, even if that slows charging a bit.
-Maybe that could be made an option.<br> :date: __2021-02-19 09:28:14__

 #### 3-star reviews